mrcampbell/stax-refund-service/README.md

 I have an authentication endpoint for requesting, and authentication middleware for verifying user identity, which in our case is a single user with a stubbed AuthToken.

 1. **Authorization**
-In the API and the Client, you can only see, and by extention, request refunds for, payments that are attached to your UserID, but I've got verification in the API to ensure that.
+In the API and the Client, you can only see, and by extension, request refunds for, payments that are attached to your UserID, but I've got verification in the API to ensure that.

 1. **Validation**
 You can only request a refund for a payment a single time.
 Subsequent requests are rejected, with a proper error code.

 1. **You can only refund a *Payment*, not an *Amount***
 This seems small, but the Refund Endpoint doesn't accept an amount, rather an ID to an existing payment.
-That keeps this a "Refund Service" not a "Withdrawl Service".
+That keeps this a "Refund Service" not a "Withdrawal Service".

 1. **Refunds are Asynchronous**
 Rather than issuing a refund for every and any payment on the spot, a user the immediate response is a "pending status", as it's reviewed internally.